apleasantview/wp-scratch-box/README.md

 ### Roadmap
 - https w/ Let's Encrypt (help wanted!).
 - Looking for contributions and input on the PHP, APACHE || `.htaccess` file and MySQL configurations.
-- A VMWare provisioner for the `Vagranfile`?
+- A VMWare provisioner for the `Vagrantfile`?
 - Suggestions and improvements can be discussed in the issue tracker/through PR.

 ## Vagrant Configuration